-To be completed only where a parent is seeking admissions priority under the "children of staff" criterion.
+To be completed only where a parent is seeking admissions priority on for children of staff.

-Where there are more applications than there are places, we will prioritise applications where a faith criterion has been met.
-Please complete and return this form to the school by 15 January 2023 or as soon as possible thereafter for admissions at the start of the Reception year.
+Where there are more applications than there are places, we will prioritise applications for children of members of staff.

+Please complete and return this form by 15 January 2024 or as soon as possible for normal round admissions.

-You must also complete a Local Authority Common Application Form.
+You must also complete a LA Common Application Form